mauget/railroutes_web2/README.md

 ## Try It Live

-We deploy to a Heroku application, myjavane4j.
-The application is the lowest-scale "dyno", meaning that it "spins down" after a period of disuse.
-The dyno may take 30 seconds to restart, and another 30 seconds for our application to insert its *Neo4j* database to Heroku ephemeral storage.
+We deploy to a *Heroku* application, myjavane4j.
+The application is the lowest-scale *dyno*, meaning that it "spins down" after a period of disuse.
+The *dyno* may take 30 seconds to restart, and another 30 seconds for our application to insert its *Neo4j* database to *Heroku ephemeral storage*.
 After that, each request is fairly instantaneous -- until an hour or so of disuse.
 That's a low price to play in a sandbox.
-So ... try it:
+Try the application:

 [http://myjavaneo4j.herokuapp.com/](http://myjavaneo4j.herokuapp.com/ "Live site on Heroku")